 CLOUDY simulates gas ranging from fully ionized to molecular.
 Nomenclature varies considerably between chemical, atomic, and plasma physics.
 We adopted a nomenclature that tries to find a middle ground between these different fields.

 We refer to a particular atom, ion, or molecule as a "species".
-Examples are CO, H2, H+, and Fe22+.
+A species is a baryon.
+Examples are CO, H_2 , H^+ , and Fe^{22+} .
 Species are treated using a common approach, as much as possible.

 Our naming convention melds a bit of each of these fields because a single set of rules must apply to all species.

 The species are taken from a number of databases and a large number of commands control how they are used.
-These commands are described in the Section beginning on page 115 below.
-The commands controlling output options for the species are described in the Section starting on page 202 below.
+These commands are described in the Section beginning on page 127 below.
+The commands controling output options for the species are described in the Section starting on page 224 below.